-Shareholders believe that it is vital for remuneration committees to have the ability to exercise discretion on vesting outcomes.
-This will allow the Remuneration Committee to ensure that there is an appropriate link between pay and performance and guard against payment for failure.
+It is vital for Remuneration Committees to have the ability to exercise discretion on vesting outcomes.
+This will allow the Remuneration Committee to guard against payment for failure.
 Committees should confirm they have reviewed the vesting outcomes and should provide an explanation as to why a level of pay-out is appropriate, and how such a decision was reached.
 Some shareholders have expressed a preference for a quantitative underpin to be achieved prior to any award vesting.